kianryan/kianryan.github.io/_posts/2010-11-23-fencing-on-gaydio-88-4fm.md

 Myself and Mr Murphy recently did a radio spot for [Gaydio](http://www.gaydio.co.uk/breakfast-161393), giving one of their presenters a quick lesson and a few hits.
 Chris took to it well, and we had a bit of a laugh.

 Anyone who wants to hear the audio can prod me.
-I&#8217;ll be keeping a copy on the phone and laptop for a while at least 😉
+I’ll be keeping a copy on the phone and laptop for a while at least ð